ARM: Refining Multivariate Forecasting with Adaptive Temporal-Contextual Learning: Related Works

 \section{Related Works}

 Time series forecasting has long been a popular research topic.
 Traditional approaches, such as the ARIMA model \citep{box1974some} and the Holt-Winters seasonal method \citep{holt2004forecasting}, provided theoretical guarantees but were limited for complex time series data.
 Deep learning models \citep{oreshkin2019n, sen2019think} introduced a new era in this field.
 RNNs \citep{hochreiter1997long, wen2017multi, rangapuram2018deep, shih2019temporal, salinas2020deepar, qin2017dual} allowed for the summary of past information in compact internal memory states, updated recursively with new inputs at each time step.
 CNNs and temporal convolutional networks (TCNs) \citep{lai2018modeling, borovykh2017conditional, vanwavenet} further advanced the field, capturing local temporal features effectively, though with limitations on long-term dependencies.
-For LTSF, we have summarized the methods of data processing used by previous models in Figure \ref{ModelType}.

 Recently, Transformer \citep{vaswani2017attention} succeed in sequential modeling tasks with the effective attention mechanism.
 Transformer derivatives like LogTrans \citep{li2019enhancing} introduced local convolution, reducing complexity for LTSF.
 Similarly, Informer \citep{zhou2021informer} and Autoformer \citep{wu2022autoformer} extended Transformer with efficient attention and auto-correlation mechanisms respectively, while FedFormer \citep{zhou2022fedformer} and PyraFormer \citep{liu2021pyraformer} utilized improved attention to achieve lower complexity.
 However, a recent study \citep{zeng2022transformers} argued that Transformer may fail to correctly understand multivariate time series structure.
 PatchTST \citep{nie2023time} address the issue with independent input but fell short in modeling multivariate correlations.
 CrossFormer \citep{zhang2023crossformer} tried to address with 2D attention, but its hierarchical segmentation failed adapt length per series.
 To address the challenges, we propose ARM to enhance the accuracy and adaptability of LTSF with proper training and data processing methods.